 The Ophthalmology Oral Exam is offered once per year, generally every spring.
 The application period opens in the fall.
-Applications are due on Feb.
-1, and the final deadline is Feb.
-15.
+Applications start at the end of November and close in March.

 The Oral Exam is given individually and is designed to evaluate judgmental processes and the candidate’s ability to solve clinical problems.

 Examiners will present the candidate with patient cases, including presenting problems and statements made by the patient.
 They may include laboratory reports and/or studies appropriate to the etiology of the condition.

 Candidates will offer initial/suspected possible diagnoses, interpretation of labs and imaging studies, differential diagnosis, proposed treatment options, case management and possible troubleshooting.
 At least one question shall embrace the osteopathic philosophy of disease as it pertains to the particular specialty.
 Topics include:

 - External Disease and Cornea